CODAIT/max-fashion-mnist-tutorial-app/README.md

 # Instructions
 ## 1. Start the MAX-Fashion-MNIST model API

-Deploy the fashion MNIST model using the steps provided here: [LINK TO OTHER TUTORIAL]
+Deploy the fashion MNIST model using the steps provided here: [LINK](https://github.com/CODAIT/2019_ODSC-West/tree/master/max-fashion-mnist-wrapping-solution#build-the-model-docker-image)

 You can choose to either..